Answers about Residency Requirements

-In order to attend the SPS, a student must reside in the City of Somerville.
-“Residence” is the place where a person dwells permanently, not temporarily, and is the place that is the center of his or her domestic, social and civic life.
-Temporary residence in the City of Somerville, solely for the purpose of attending a Somerville public school, shall not be considered residency.
+In order to attend the Somerville Public Schools, a student must reside in the City of Somerville.
+“Residence” is the place where a person dwells permanently, not temporarily, and is the place that is the center of his or her domestic, social, and civic life.
+Temporary residence in the City of Somerville, solely for the purpose of attending a Somerville Public School, shall not be considered residency.
 The residence of a minor child is presumed to be the legal residence of the parent(s) or guardian(s) who have physical custody of the child.
 This presumption, however, may be rebutted, if there is evidence that the child actually resides elsewhere.

 How does Somerville Public Schools verify Somerville residency?

 Families applying to register a child in the Somerville Public Schools or submitting a change of address must demonstrate Somerville residency by submitting one document from each of two categories listed from the Residency Requirements.